JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/README.md

 # ARTIFICIAL INTELLIGENCE CHEAT SHEET

-_An high level overview of Artificial Intelligence (AI) and a quick dive into Machine Learning (ML)._
+_An high level overview of artificial intelligence (AI) and a quick dive into machine learning (ML)._

 Table of Contents